 Some Foods That You Should Include in Your Diet:

-- Wild caught salmon: it’s good to eat during pregnancy and after giving birth too.
+- Wild caught salmon: it’s good to eat during pregnancy and after giving birth as well.
 It also has its benefits for both mom and baby.

 - Soaked oatmeal: keeps you fit and regular after giving birth and also helps with increasing your milk supply.

-- Eggs: this is very nutritious and it also beneficial for the baby.
+- Eggs: this is very nutritious and is also beneficial for the baby.